JLiebert73/Flask-Blogging-App/README.md

 FlaskPress is a Flask-based blogging application that enables users to create and manage their own personalized blogs.
 With a focus on simplicity and efficiency, FlaskPress offers an intuitive user interface, secure account management, and built-in search functionality.

-Powered by Flask, a lightweight and flexible web framework, FlaskPress provides a solid foundation for developing a customizable and high-performing blogging platform.
+Powered by Flask, a lightweight and flexible web framework, FlaskPress provides a solid foundation for developing ad high-performing blogging platform.
 It empowers both beginners and experienced bloggers to express their thoughts, ideas, and stories with ease.

 Key Features: